keycloak/keycloak/examples/demo-template/README.md

 * **customer-app-js** A pure HTML/Javascript application that does remote login using OAuth2 browser redirects with the auth server
 * **customer-app-cli** A pure CLI application that does remote login using OAuth2 browser redirects with the auth server
 * **product-app** A WAR application that does remote login using OAuth2 browser redirects with the auth server
+* **admin-access-app** A WAR application that does remote REST login to admin console to obtain a list of realm roles from Admin REST API
 * **database-service** JAX-RS services authenticated by bearer tokens only.
 The customer and product app invoke on it to get data
 * **third-party** Simple WAR that obtain a bearer token using OAuth2 using browser redirects to the auth-server.
 * **third-party-cdi** Simple CDI/JSF WAR that obtain a bearer token using OAuth2 using browser redirects to the auth-server.